neurotechuoft/HackTernoons/ReactTutorials/IntroToHTML/README.md

 Here we've made a  ```<canvas>``` element that has a width of 1000 pixels, and a height of 200 pixels.
 You can think of this element as a blank canvas on the webpage, which we can draw on using JavaScript (our next step)

-Now download the following files, and place them in your project folder:  [smoothie.js](https://github.com/neurotechuoft/HackTernoons/blob/master/ReactTutorials/IntroToHTML/smoothie.js),
+Now download the following files, and place them in your project folder:  [smoothie.js](https://github.com/neurotechuoft/HackTernoons/blob/master/ReactTutorials/IntroToHTML/smoothie.js),  [EEG_data.jsv](https://github.com/neurotechuoft/HackTernoons/blob/master/ReactTutorials/IntroToHTML/EEG_data.csv), [EEGDataParsedAttention.csv](https://github.com/neurotechuoft/HackTernoons/blob/master/ReactTutorials/IntroToHTML/EEGDataParsedAttention.csv), [EEGDataParsedAttention.jsv](https://github.com/neurotechuoft/HackTernoons/blob/master/ReactTutorials/IntroToHTML/data.json)

+EEG_data is a csv file from real EEG data (of confused students, see article at: https://www.kaggle.com/wanghaohan/confused-eeg)!
+I've taken the 'Attention' column, and transposed it into EEGDataParsedAttention.csv.
+And then, I stored this into a JavaScript object, and placed that data in data.json.

+Take a look at the code at [index.html](https://github.com/neurotechuoft/HackTernoons/blob/master/ReactTutorials/IntroToHTML/index.html).
+Try copy pasting the JavaScript code from that file into your index.html file, and see what happens!

+Try and figure out how that JavaScipt code works.
+Also, as you can see, I manually parsed the data I needed from EEG_data into the format I wanted for processing.
+Do you think you can write a JavaScript function to automate this process?